Cool, Historic, and Unusual Places to Stay in Cody Yellowstone

 K3 Guest Ranch and Bed & Breakfast

-K3 Guest Ranch Bed & Breakfast
+Exterior of K3 Bed & Breakfast

 Haven’t you always wanted to sleep in a sheepherder’s wagon?
 You can at K3 Guest Ranch and Bed & Breakfast!
 You have choices such as a chuckwagon bed inside the main lodge or two freestanding sheepherder wagons across the lawn.
 While you’re there, check out the artwork all over the lodge, which was created by owner Jerry Kincaid and his son and daughter.